mohammadzainabbas/VA-Lab/src/lab1/README.md

 ### 2. Data

-For the purpose of this lab, we will use graph datasets.
+For the purpose of this lab, we will scrape a crypto-based  graph datasets.
 Instead of creating our own graphs (you are more then welcome if you have your own graph datasets), we will use some already existing datasets.

 #